WillH0lt/pixelland-chat/README.md

 ## UI

-Once the backed is running, open a new shell and run:
+Once the backend is running, open a new shell and run:

     cd ui
     npm install